| Welcome to U-32 Student Services |

 IMPORTANT GRADING INFORMATION

-(sent home with students)
+REPORT CARD DATES FOR 2021-2022 (sent home with students)

 S2/Q4 TBA depending on last day of school

-Remember to frequent Naviance / Family Connection as this web-based program will help U-32 students explore colleges and careers, build a resume, manage timelines and deadlines for making decisions about colleges and careers, sign up for college visits, and find out what scholarships are available.
+Remember to frequent Naviance / Student as this web-based program will help U-32 students explore colleges and careers, build a resume, manage timelines and deadlines for making decisions about colleges and careers, sign up for college visits, and find out what scholarships are available.
 Naviance will also house Personalized Learning Plans (PLPs) starting with students in grade 7.